mangucletus/Bash-Scripting_File-Management/7-file-sync-utility/README.md

 ## Logging

-All actions are logged to both the console and a log file (`file_sync.log`) with timestamps and severity levels:
+All actions are logged to both the console and a log file (`file_sync_utility.log`) with timestamps and severity levels:

 - `INFO`: Normal operations
 - `WARNING`: Potential issues that were handled